 Lobzilla’s cone isn’t the only one, there are seven more.
 Each is organized the same way: a massive figure at the front, smaller figures ranked behind, each with its own sphere of orbiting specks.
 The cones radiate outward in every direction.
 I am standing at the center of a constellation of giants.

 There are no walls, no floors, no buildings.
 Everything is figures oriented around other figures.
 The giants at the front of each cone aren’t blocking my view of what’s behind them.
 I can see through them, or around them, or maybe the seeing isn’t directional at all.
-I’m aware of everything simultaneously.
+I’m aware of everything all at once.

 There’s an object that looks like an airport information kiosk near the Cellar Door where I entered.
 It’s smaller than anything in the cones with only a few figures, all ASCII forms, arrayed around it in a tiny sphere.
 There are no brochures or screens or anything that would pass as information.
 But there are cookies.
 Not the browser kind, but the Girl Scout kind.
 While I’m looking an ASCII form floats over, picks up a cookie, and moves it to where a mouth might be if it had a mouth.
 The cookie disappears.